in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 * Lead properties: If a lead gets identified
 * Lead properties: When lead reaches a scoring
 * Lead properties: When lead reaches a categoryscoring
+* Lead properties: If lead is using a mobile device
-* Lead properties: If lead company given
+* Lead properties: If lead company is given
-* Lead properties: If any property value is given
+* Lead properties: If any property value of a lead is given
 * Lead properties: Use your own expressions for doing even mor individual stuff (with Symfony Expression Language)
+* Lead properties: For a specific company branch (with WiredMinds integration)
+* Lead properties: For a specific company revenue (with WiredMinds integration)
+* Lead properties: For a specific company size (with WiredMinds integration)
 * Lead action: On entering a page
 * Lead action: On reading a news
-* Lead action: When lead enters a page of a given category
+* Lead action: When lead enters a page or downloads an asset of a given category
 * Lead action: When lead enters a page in a given language
 * Lead action: When lead enters a page of a given site
+* Lead action: When lead enters a virtual page
+* Lead action: When lead searches for a specific searchterm
 * Lead source: Check for a given referrer
 * Lead source: Check for a given UTM parameter
 * Lead source: Check for lead country